 Going back to our path (as it was around 500m out of our path out) we turned right to another waterfall, which was very nearby.

 Further we just followed barranco to get out of Caldera.
-The stream was appearing and sometimes disappearing below the sand.
+The river stream was appearing and sometimes disappearing below the sand.

 In wet season, sometimes it is hard to pass it through without getting wet.
 Sometimes instead of walking barranco you have to take the harder path of going up and down on the side of it.